household-four/money-transfer/README.md

 # About
 Author: Christen Barringer

-Uses Maven profiles to test individual AspectJ aspects.
+This project uses Maven profiles to test individual AspectJ aspects.
+It uses load-time weaving to ensure only the relevant aspects are compiled and woven into the program.

 # Aspects and Tests

+The following aspects were created to modify the behavior of the MoneyTransferService.
+Use the command in the Command column to run the test for the aspect.

 | Assignment Item | Aspect | Test | Command |
 | ----- | ----- | ----- | --- |
 | None | AroundAdviceAspect | AroundAdviceAspectTest | `mvn -P around-advice -Dtest=AroundAdviceAspectTest test` |